inside.ewu.edu

 Pre-requisites: junior standing.

 Happiness has been a neglected topic in psychology, and yet is an important human pursuit.
-This class investigates what happiness is, how it can be assessed, and what factors facilitate happiness.
+This course investigates what happiness is, how it can be assessed, and what factors facilitate happiness.
 Other human virtues important to well-being such as gratitude, wisdom, courage, humanity, justice, temperance, and transcendence are explored.

 PSYC 450.
 TRAUMA: THEORY, ASSESSMENT AND TREATMENT.
 4 Credits.